mozilla-applied-ml/fta/README.md

 * To update static files: `./manage.py collectstatic`

-### Linting, testing, type-checking

-Running type checks with mypy: `mypy fta`
+### Linting and testing

-Other tests should run on pre-commit, or with:
+Linting should run on pre-commit, or with:
 * `flake8`
 * `black .`
 * `isort`